 -

-LGBTQ rights have evolved significantly in the past 30 years, but many STEM companies, IT departments and academic environments are still mired in a culture shaped by bias and exclusion.
+Achieving LGBTQ representation in STEMLGBTQ rights have evolved significantly in the past 30 years, but many STEM companies, IT departments and academic environments are still mired in a culture shaped by bias and exclusion.
 It’s not easy to rebuild company culture, but leaders who prioritize inclusion will reap the financial and strategic rewards inclusivity can bring.

 -